 - Order any needed books and supplies well in advance to make sure they arrive before your course start date.
 Not having your course materials in time can put you behind and it can be tough to catch up.

 - Familiarize yourself with Canvas, Tyler’s online learning platform, and review the syllabus and assignment due dates.
-If you need Canvas technical support, contact firstname.lastname@example.org.
+If you need Canvas technical support, contact 877-875-8359.

 - Contact your instructor early and often with any questions about the course or the material.

-- Tyler offers tutoring through our Academic Resource Center; our expert tutors are available online through Zoom.
+- Consider tutoring support through our Academic Resource Center; our expert tutors are available online through Zoom.

 Ready to Get Started?

-To begin your education at Tyler, visit our Get Started page to see the steps to becoming a Tyler students.
+To begin your education at Tyler, visit our Get Started page to see the steps to becoming a Tyler student.
+If you have questions about our online program or need advice about what might be the best path for you, our Advising Center is here to assist.